Frutti di Mare Pasta (Seafood Spaghetti Recipe)

 Step by Step Instructions

-Discard any that don’t open.
-Season the shrimp and calamari with salt and pepper, then add them to the pan.
-Cook for 2-3 minutes until the shrimp turn pink and the calamari is tender.
+5. Add the shrimp and calamari.
+Cook for 2-3 minutes until the shrimp are pink and the calamari is tender.

 Did you try this recipe?
 I’d love to see it!
 Tag @alliehagerty on Instagram and leave a ⭐️⭐️⭐️⭐️⭐️ review below!